How can you stop baby crying when you change his diaper?

 How to prevent baby crying during diaper changes?

-Although crying during nappy-changing is a common occurrence, there are some simple tricks you can use to limit it.
+Although crying during baby's diaper change is a common occurrence, there are some simple tips you can put in place to limit it.

 Choose the best time to change your baby

-If you pay attention to your baby's behavior, you'll realize when is the best time to change him.
-Indeed, to avoid tears, it's (logically) best to choose a time when your baby is calm.
+If you pay close attention to your baby's behavior, you'll realize when is the best time to change him.
+In fact, to avoid tears, it's (logically) best to choose a time when your baby is calm.

 When changing your baby, check that the room temperature is appropriate.
-Once your baby is undressed, his body temperature drops very quickly, which can cause him to cry.
-It's best to keep the room temperature at around 24 degrees.
+Indeed, once your baby is undressed, his body temperature drops very quickly, which can cause him to cry.
+We recommend a room temperature of around 24 degrees Celsius at all times.

-Choose a comfortable diaper adapted to your child's size
+Choose a comfortable diaper suited to your baby's size

-Sometimes your baby may cry because his diaper no longer fits.
-You should choose a diaper diaper size adapted to his age and weight.
+Sometimes, your baby may cry because his diaper no longer fits.
+You should choose a diaper size adapted to his age and weight.

 The same applies if you change diaper brands or models and the diapers are not comfortable enough.

-Have fun during diaper change and listen to her emotions
+Have fun during diapering and listen to her emotions

-To make changing time more pleasant, it's ideal to have toys on hand to distract him.
+To make diaper-changing more enjoyable, it's best to have toys on hand to distract your baby.
 Some babies also find it easier to change when a third party is present.

-Put her in clothes that aren't too tight
+Put him in clothes that aren't too tight

-If you give your baby clothes that are too tight, he or she may find it difficult to put them on and take them off.
-It's best to choose loose-fitting clothes that s'open at the front to give your baby more headroom.
+If you give your baby clothes that are too tight, he or she may find them difficult to put on and take off.
+It's best to choose loose-fitting clothes that open at the front to give your baby more headroom.

-If the methods we've just outlined still don't work, here are some other tips you can implement:
+If the above methods still don't work, here are some other tips you can implement:

 • Talk to your baby in a reassuring way;